-Now bearing in mind the foregoing instructions, if you find from the evidence beyond a reasonable doubt that on or about July 4, 2007 in Lampasas County, Texas, the defendant, CHAKA ROMAIN JOHNSON, did then and there intentionally or knowingly cause the death of an individual, namely, Hidi Lynn Gower, by shooting Hidi Lynn Gower with a firearm, for remuneration or the promise of remuneration from Donald Dean Gower, to-wit: U.S. Currency, or;
+Now bearing in mind the foregoing instructions, if you find from the evidence beyond a reasonable doubt that on or about July 4, 2007 in Lampasas County, Texas, the defendant, DONALD DEAN GOWER, did then and there intentionally or knowingly cause the death of Hidi Lynn Gower by employing another to cause the death of Hidi Lynn Gower for remuneration or the promise of remuneration, to-wit: U.S. Currency, from the defendant, and pursuant to said employment, Chaka Romain Johnson did then and there cause the death of Hidi Lynn Gower by shooting her with a gun, then you will find the defendant guilty of Capital Murder as charged in the indictment.